This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Crime travel demand modeling is an application of travel demand modeling, widely used in transportation planning, to crime analysis.
 The analysis is done by zones.

-First, a crime trip is defined as a link between an offender residence (origin) and a crime location (destination).
+First, a crime trip is defined as a link between the residence of a person who chronically offends (origin) and a crime location (destination).

 Second, the model is run sequentially in four separate stages with multiple routines in several stages:

 - Trip generation — Produces separate models that predict the number of crimes originating in each zone (origins) and the number of crimes ending in each zone (destinations).
 CrimeStat IV uses multivariate Poisson-based regression models, either MLE or MCMC, to create the prediction.
 Trips from outside the study area (external trips) can be added to the origin model to ensure that all trips are included.
 Once the models are created, a balancing procedure ensures that the number of origins equals the number of destinations.

 - Trip distribution — Using the predicted number of crime trips originating in each zone and the predicted number of trips occurring in each zone, the second stage distributes trips from each zone to every other zone using a gravity model.
 There are routines for calculating the actual (observed) distribution from individual data, for estimating the prediction coefficients, and for applying the predicted coefficients to the predicted origins and destinations.
 Another routine allows a comparison of the predicted trip distribution with the observed trip distribution.

 - Mode split — The predicted number of trips for each zone-to-zone pair can be split into likely travel modes using an accessibility function that approximates the utility of one mode relative to the others.